introlab/rtabmap_ros/rtabmap_util/README.md

 **`fixed_frame_id`.** Where a node has to account for the robot moving between two stamps, it does so by asking TF how a frame moved relative to a fixed one — usually `odom`.
 Leaving it empty disables the compensation rather than erroring, so a moving robot then gets subtly misplaced data.

-**`Grid/*` parameters.** Nodes that segment or assemble maps use RTAB-Map's own `LocalGridMaker`, and expose its parameters directly under their RTAB-Map names.
-They are documented in RTAB-Map's [parameter reference](https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h).
-Note `Grid/RangeMax` defaults to 5 m.
+**`Grid/*` parameters.** Nodes that segment or assemble maps use RTAB-Map's own [`LocalGridMaker`](https://introlab.github.io/rtabmap/api/latest/classrtabmap_1_1LocalGridMaker.html), and expose its parameters directly under their RTAB-Map names.
+Their meanings and defaults are in RTAB-Map's [parameter reference](https://introlab.github.io/rtabmap/api/latest/parameters.html), which is the source of truth for them.
+One to know about: `Grid/RangeMax` is not unlimited by default, so distant points are dropped before anything else happens.

 ## Building the documentation